jazzfan2/anagram/README.md

 	-i      Italian
 	-s      Spanish
 	-c      All languages combined
-	-m VAL  Print if number of anagrams >= VAL
+	-m QTY  Print solutions with at least QTY anagrams
-	-M VAL  Print if number of anagrams <= VAL
+	-M QTY  Print solutions with at most  QTY anagrams

 All options can be combined.
 If no language option is given, Dutch is the default language.